 Martin County has some of the most consistent waves as you travel further North along Florida’s coast, so it’s worth bringing (or renting) a surfboard or two.
 Surf spots such as Jensen Beach and Stuart Rocks, for example, get especially intense during the high tide.
 Whether you’re eager to learn the sport or simply want to enjoy the waves, a surfboard is essential in this region.

 Stuart is a well-known city in Martin County, primarily due to its close proximity to the St. Lucie River and Indian River Lagoon.
 It is also one of the top fishing spots in the county.
-In fact, travel blog Belle in the Burg claims that it’s even the Sailfish capital of the world.
 Even if you’re not into fishing, every first-time visitor needs to at least try and experience this local activity.